mcssym/messaging/README.md

 There's many others functionalities that'll come in the next version so i am open to contributions or simply discussion about the current implementation.

 ### TODOs
+- Add group/channel of message and allow to subscribe to it
+- Integrate
     - Idempotent messages
     - Poison messages
     - Repeated messages
     - Message expiration
     - Message scheduling